 - Providing adequate professional training for integration in the workforce.

 The law also decrees that the State must promote, at the national level, actions aimed at the prevention, diagnosis and early treatment of a disability.

-The Education Sectoral Plan 2012-2022 included information on the situation of people in Sao Tome and Principe.
-According to the ESP, Sao Tome and Principe had a poverty rate of 66,2% in 2010.
-Poverty affects more women (71.3%) than men (63,4%) in the island.
-However, both face challenges to access quality education in the island.
+The 2012–22 education sector plan included information on the situation of people in Sao Tome and Principe.
+According to the plan, the country had a poverty rate of 66.2% in 2010.
+Poverty affects more women (71.3%) than men (63.4%), but both groups face challenges to access quality education.

-According to UNICEF’s Sao Tome and Principe Country programme document for 2017-2021, secondary school attendance is much lower for the poorest quintile: 42% versus 82% for the richest quintile.
+According to UNICEF’s country programme document for 2017–21, secondary school attendance is much lower for the poorest quintile: 42% versus 82% for the richest quintile.